Welcome to the Utah NeuroRobotics Lab Directed by Prof. Jacob A. George.

 Most lab websites are notoriously outdated; but not this one!
 We update our website weekly.
 Visit our news feed to see our latest highlights.
 For specific information about our ongoing research efforts, please visit our research page.

 We are an interdisciplinary lab that is joint between the College of Engineering and the School of Medicine.
 We are affiliated with the Department of Electrical and Computer Engineering, the Department of Physical Medicine & Rehabilitation, the Department of Biomedical Engineering, the Department of Mechanical Engineering, the Center for Neural Interfaces, and the Utah Robotics Center.
-We have with students from a variety of different disciplines: electrical engineering, biomedical engineering, mechanical engineering, civil engineering, computer science, rehabilitation science and neuroscience just to name a few!
-Our diversity breeds innovation, and to this end, we value and respect individuals from diverse backgrounds.
-We are an inclusive and supportive research group that is committed to promoting diversity and equality in STEM.
+We have with students from a variety of different disciplines: electrical engineering, biomedical engineering, mechanical engineering, civil engineering, computer science, rehabilitation science, and neuroscience, just to name a few!
+Our diverse viewpoints breed innovation, and to this end, we value and respect individuals from all backgrounds.

 If you are interested in volunteering in a research study to test out our cutting-edge technology, please visit our volunteer opportunities page.